 TOR is a network that helps provide anonymity to browse the internet.
 You can get a TOR browser which is a version of Firefox which accesses the TOR network and has various privacy protections.
 TOR is an innovative product and effort.
 It's particularly useful when you suspect you’re being actively tracked and must have the highest level of anonymity at the expense of browsing speed and website functionality.
-For most users in their day-to-day browsing, Epic can be a more natural choice since Epic is a browsing experience similar or even faster than your current browser – all the while providing great privacy.
+For most users in their day-to-day browsing, Epic is likely a more natural choice since Epic is a browsing experience similar or even faster than your current browser – all the while providing great privacy.
 Please note neither the TOR network nor the TOR browser can be considered secure as TOR network nodes are run by volunteers which include some malicious groups.
 Malicious TOR hosts are reported to have carried out serious attacks including one on a cryptocurrency website which resulted in tens of millions of dollars of losses to TOR users according to one report.
 For even more privacy, TAILS which includes a TOR Browser is another tool to consider (though as mentioned above it's difficult to install and use).

 Epic includes an encrypted proxy (essentially a built-in, free VPN) that lets you choose servers in eight different countries (the US, UK, Canada, Germany, Netherlands, France, India, and Singapore) via clicking on the icon at the top right of the address bar.
 Using the proxy will route your browsing through a different IP address effectively hiding your actual IP.
 Please note that plugins can leak your actual IP so for maximum privacy, via Epic's settings, set them to disabled or click-to-play.

 Windows users, please use the Windows Uninstall Programs.
 For Mac users, simply drag the Epic Privacy Browser icon into your trash icon.